SmorodinVik/calculator/README.md

-# text project for byndyusoft company
+# text project for Byndyusoft company